CartoDB/documentation/app/content/analytics-toolbox-snowflake/guides/data-enrichment-using-the-data-observatory.md

 ## Data enrichment using the Data Observatory

 In this guide you will learn how to perform data enrichment using Data Observatory data and the Analytics Toolbox.
+In this guide you will learn how to perform data enrichment using Data Observatory data and the Analytics Toolbox from your Snowflake console.
+To use the Enrichment UI available in the Data Explorer, please refer to [this guide](https://docs.carto.com/carto-user-manual/data-explorer/enriching-data/).

 ### 1. Create a connection with Snowflake in the CARTO Workspace